jigx-com/jigx-docs-examples/docs/Data Providers/Microsoft Azure SQL/Create a customer _INSERT_.md

 ---

 :::hint{type="warning"}
 Best practice for production apps is to use REST as the data layer to access data and not directly integrate to SQL using the SQL data provider.
 The SQL data provider will be squiggled in blue to indicate it is not recommended, together with a message to use [REST](docId\:jrbaNsm-OJn3nf4_dn_Hu) instead.
-See [REST endpoints from Azure SQL](docId\:eOUi2cPYynsdRuK-TobDp) for more information. &#x20;
+See [REST endpoints from Azure SQL](docId\:eOUi2cPYynsdRuK-TobDp) for more information.
 :::

 ::::VerticalSplit{layout="middle"}
 :::VerticalSplitItem
 ## Scenario

-This example uses a default jig with a form that executes an SQL command to create a new customer record.&#x20;
+This example uses a default jig with a form that executes an SQL command to create a new customer record.

 ## **Resources**

-- Scripts for creating Azure SQL tables and stored procedures: [Database Scripts](<./Database Scripts.md>).&#x20;
+- Scripts for creating Azure SQL tables and stored procedures: [Database Scripts](<./Database Scripts.md>).
 - [Configuring the SQL Connection]().
 - This sample depends on [List customers (SELECT)](<./List customers _SELECT_.md>).